NekR/offline-plugin/docs/caches.md

 In this example assets which ends with `.chunk.js` are added to `optional` cache, _external_ assets added to `additional` cache and _rest_ of the assets are added to `main` cache.

 Use special keyword `:rest:` to match all unused/uncached assets.
 To match multiple assets or assets with dynamic names, use [pattern matching](https://www.npmjs.com/package/minimatch).
-To add external assets (from outside of your webpack build), list them in `externals` option and then user `:externals:` keyword in `caches`.
+To add external assets (from outside of your webpack build), list them in `externals` option and then use `:externals:` keyword in `caches`.
 If you don't want to put all `externals` into the same section, you can list those assets manually (e.g. `additional: ['/external.js']`) instead of using `:externals:` keyword.

 ### Cache sections